 Submit your unofficial transcripts for your entire bachelor degree.
 Receive a detailed certification plan that describes the steps to certification and the investment required to complete the process.

-You are required by TEA to Pact Test if your GPA is below a 2.5 or you have less than 12 credit hours in the content area you want to teach (15 credits are required for Math or Science).
+You are required by TEA to PACT Test if your GPA is below a 2.5 or you have less than 12 credit hours in the content area you want to teach (15 credits are required for Math or Science).
 Additionally, Teachworthy may require a PACT test on specific content areas.
 Your Program Advisor can provide you with information before formal admission.

 Step 3: Enroll for $195

-With a GPA of 2.5 (overall or in your last 60 hours), the credit hours required for your content area and your submission of your official transcript, you can officially enroll.
+With a GPA of 2.5 (overall or in your last 60 hours), the credit hours required for your content area and your submission of your official transcript, you can officially enrol.

 Step 4: TExES Content Test